btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 17. idle      18. catch   19. robot    20. clay
 21. resemble  22. angry   23. work     24. until
 ---------------END LND CIPHER SEED-----------------

+!!!YOU MUST WRITE DOWN THIS SEED TO BE ABLE TO RESTORE THE WALLET!!!

+lnd successfully initialized!
 ```

 Note that if the symbolic directory link from the previous step **was not** created the command is: